Nicholas Apáti: Archbishop of Kalocsa

-Apáti again visited Avignon in the early 1357, where he spent the following months until August.
-He paid his appointment fee at the papal court, furthermore he arranged the debt of his predecessor Denis Lackfi.
-Because of his role of adviser and councilor in the royal court, Apáti rarely stayed in his archdiocese in the following years.
-He had no auxiliary bishops, who could substitute for him in Kalocsa, so he requested that the pope authorize him to consecrate priests and celebrate mass in the whole territory of the kingdom.
-Pope Innocent approved these privileges for Apáti on 26 July 1357, but limited his authority within the borders of the Archdiocese of Kalocsa to avoid conflicts of jurisdiction with other prelates in Hungary.
-In the same document, the pope also granted four or five years of indulgence for those penitents, who went on a pilgrimage to the Assumption Cathedral of Kalocsa, which building, a "poor and formless church" has been neglected in recent decades.
+Apáti again visited Avignon in early 1357, where he spent the following months until August.
+He paid his appointment fee at the papal court and arranged the debt of his predecessor, Denis Lackfi.
+Because of his role as adviser and councillor in the royal court, Apáti rarely stayed in his archdiocese in the following years.
+He had no auxiliary bishops who could substitute for him in Kalocsa, so he requested that the pope authorize him to consecrate priests and celebrate mass in the whole territory of the kingdom.
+Pope Innocent approved these privileges for Apáti on 26 July 1357.
+Still, he limited his authority within the borders of the Archdiocese of Kalocsa to avoid conflicts of jurisdiction with other prelates in Hungary.
+In the same document, the pope also granted four or five years of indulgence for those penitents who went on a pilgrimage to the Assumption Cathedral of Kalocsa, which building, a "poor and formless church" has been neglected in recent decades.
 Apáti also requested his superior to authorize his pilgrimage to the Holy Sepulchre with a forty-member escort.
 However, Apáti never visited the Holy Land.
 Due to the contribution of the pope, Apáti successfully recovered the archbishopric's lands in Hont and Gömör counties in August 1357, which were exchanged by one of his predecessors, Ladislaus Jánki in the occasion of a disadvantageous contract with Thomas Szécsényi in 1334.
-A supplication also contains information on Apáti's health condition: because of his physical weakness and the poor digestive system of his stomach, he requested the pope to receive exemption from that Hungarian tradition during fasting, when practices the faithful abstain from eating eggs, milk and any dairy or animal products.
-Pope Innocent told that Apáti should have been act on the advice of his court physician.
+A supplication also contains information on Apáti's health condition: because of his physical weakness and the poor digestive system of his stomach, he requested the pope to receive an exemption from that Hungarian tradition during fasting, when practices the faithful abstain from eating eggs, milk and any dairy or animal products.
+Pope Innocent said that Apáti should have acted on the advice of his court physician.